hemeac/kiwiTechTree/README.md

 Shuffled the tech nodes.
 Moved the Intelligence Satelites fairly late in the tech tree and nerfed their signal strength to 10% of default value.
 Even after nerfing, should not be able to get that strong of relay satelites early in the game.
 Reduced the transmit values of the Bio Drill Scan, Solar Particles and Bathymetry Scan. **If Kerbalism with FeatureScience is installed, replaces the 1.10 Magnetometer experiment with the DMagic scan as this mod is currently for KSP 1.9.1.
 Remove the DMagicOrbitalScience_Kerbalism.cfg file if in KSP 1.10.1+.**

 ## Dodo Labs 1.3.1
 Shuffled the tech nodes.
 Lowered the cost of the fairings.
 Slight renaming of a couple engines.
 Usual B9 Part Upgrades.
+If Engine Ignitor is installed, adds custom configs.

 ## Duna Direct 1.10.1
 Shuffled the tech nodes and cost rebalanced.
 Nerfed the ISP of engines.
-Added a Duna Direct System Upgrade in-line with Mk3 Spaceplane Upgrade System.  **Has Built-in Kerbalism Support.**
+Added a Duna Direct System Upgrade in-line with Mk3 Spaceplane Upgrade System.
+If Engine Ignitor is installed, adds custom configs. **Has Built-in Kerbalism Support.**

 ## Extraplanetary Launchpads 6.8.2
 Shuffled the tech nodes and some cost balancing as some parts were missing entry costs.
 I am not very familiar with the mod, so locations were set without much balancing and yet unsure how much I will use this mod.
 No upgrades were applied to containers.